Alex Jones Safe At Twitter But Banned From YouTube And Facebook

 For example, Jones’ podcasts including Infowars, The Alex Jones Show, and War Room have been removed from iTunes, according to the Inquisitr.
 The content removal also happened on Spotify.
 Additionally, Facebook said that Jones was removed because of “repeated violations of the platform’s content policies.”

-All of these bans started with Apple, detailed the Guardian.
+All of these bans started with Apple, detailed The Guardian.
 After the tech giant’s move to remove Jones’ content, other companies followed suit.

 But just because Jack is allowing Jones to stay on Twitter doesn’t mean that the CEO is advocating for hate speech.
 He clarified, saying that “While we welcome everyone to express themselves on our service, we prohibit targeted behaviour that harasses, threatens, or uses fear to silence the voices of others.”